 The easiest way to do this is with a can of compressed air.
 Just point the nozzle into the well and give it a few blasts of air.
 This will blow any oil or debris out of the well and into your garbage can.

-If your spark plugs are really dirty, you may need to repeat this process a few times before they’re completely clean.
-But once they are, you should be able to put them back in your engine without any problems.
+If your spark plugs are foul, you may need to repeat this process several times before they’re completely clean.
+However, once they are, you should be able to reinsert them into your engine without any issues.

 Leave a Reply